GeneRegulationi3S/APAtizer/README.md

 ***All done!
 Now you are ready to use APAtizer!***

 To run the tool, the user can run the R script [APAtizer.R](APAtizer.R) using the following command or open the file on RStudio and press "Run App".
+Upon running the script, the R packages required for the utilization of the tool are all automatically installed.

 ```shell
 Rscript APAtizer.R